wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 Mechanism Description
 ~~~~~~~~~~~~~~~~~~~~~
+The "Vertical Arm" is:

+  * A mass on a stick
+  * A gearbox which drives the stick in circles
+  * A motor which drives the gearbox.

-The "Vertical Arm" is a mass on a stick, moved up and down by a gearbox, and driven by a motor.
-They're commonly used to lift gamepieces from the ground, and up higher to place and score them.
+Vertical arms are commonly used to lift gamepieces from the ground, up to a scoring position.

 Applying voltage to the motor causes a force on the mechanism that drives the arm up or down.
 If there is no voltage, gravity still acts on the arm to pull it downward.